manoper93/Command-line_Store/README.md

-# CMD Online Store
+# CMD Store

-The `main.c` file serves as the entry point for the **CMD Online Store** project.
+The `main.c` file serves as the entry point for the **CMD Store** project.
 It manages the core functionalities of the command-line-based store, handling user inputs and system operations.
 This file coordinates:

 - **User Interaction** through a command-line interface.
 - **Inventory Management** for tracking products and stock levels.